Manual Annotation

 Read the short story The Tell-Tale Heart on screen and annotate passages that match the given style and attitude categories.
 What is striking about the categories?
 What are the advantages and disadvantages of such a digitally supported annotation process?

-Properties can also be assigned in the Tags module.
-Select a tag and click on “Add Property” at the top of the “+” symbol.
-In the window that opens, define a property name, click on the “ADD PROPERTY” button and assign the corresponding values (seperated by commas) if necessary (see Fig. 18).
-Click on “OK” to create the properties and values.
+Properties can be assigned in either the Tags module or the Annotate module.
+Select a tag and then click on “+” icon and choose Add Property from the menu.
+In the dialog that opens, define a property name, click on the ADD PROPERTY button and, optionally, define the proposed values (separated by commas; see Fig. 18).
+Click on OK to finish creating the new property.

 image shows how to ass a property in CATMA